Cranham C of E Primary School

 • Encourage younger children to eat their lunches.

-• Model good behaviour in the dinner hall.
+• Model good behaviour and manners in the dinner hall.

 • Initiate conversations to help younger children with friendships.